leemunroe/htmlemail/README.md

 ## Changelog

+### June 27 2018
+* Adjust all spacing to a 8px base
+* Remove capital "M" from `margin` as no longer needed as fix for Outlook

 ### August 29 2017
 * Added new ecommerce promotional template
 * Added new RSS to email news template